Pele1989/Old-Wormate.io/README.md

 3. Click on the Redirector extention and click edit redirects.
 Now click import and choose the file you just downloaded.

-4. You can disable anything you don't like if you want by clicking disable on any of the attributes.
+4. You can disable or enable anything you don't like if you want by clicking disable on any of the attributes.

 5. Enjoy